-- Our audit focused o - For the purpose of our audit we used overall Group materiality of \$0.76 million, which represents approximately 5% of the Group's adjusted loss before tax. - We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the financial report as a whole. - We chose Group adjusted loss before tax because, in our view, it is the benchmark against which the performance of the Group is most commonly measured.
-We adjusted for the impact of the gain on disposal of Starpharma Agrochemicals as the financial statement line item is not expected to reoccur and has a disproportionate impact on the earnings result for the period. - We utilised a 5% threshold based on our professional judgement, noting it is within the range of commonly acceptable profit related thresholds in the biotechnology industry.
+- For the purpose of our audit we used overall Group materiality of \$0.66 million, which represents approximately 5% of the Group's adjusted loss before tax. - We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the financial report as a whole. - We chose Group adjusted loss before tax because, in our view, it is the benchmark against which the performance of the Group is most commonly measured.
+We adjusted for the impact of the upfront license payments recognised as revenue during the year as these items are infrequently occurring and have a disproportionate impact on the earnings result. - We utilised a 5% threshold based on our professional judgement, noting it is within the range of commonly acceptable loss related thresholds.